 Acknowledging all MPDUs in a PPDU using a variant of the Multi-STA BlockAck frame

-Pre-Association acknowledgment, which acknowledges pre-association Management frames for multiple STAs using a single Multi-STA BlockAck frame
+Acknowledging MPDUs from multiple unassociated STAs with a single Multi-STA BlockAck frame [21299]

 An HE STA shall be able to respond with Compressed BlockAck frames if HT-immediate block ack is supported in the role of recipient (see 10.24.7.1 (Introduction)).
 An HE STA shall be able to respond with a Multi-STA BlockAck frame if multi-TID A-MPDU operation (26.6.4 (Multi-TID A-MPDU and ack-enabled A-MPDU)) is supported in the role of recipient.